davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 ![Mandelbrot Set with border regions highlighted](/buddhabrot/mandelbrot_edge_areas.png)

-By find the border areas we can _dramatically_ increase the chances that we pick a point that will match our criteria.
+By finding the border areas we can _dramatically_ increase the chances that we pick a point that will match our criteria.
 Instead of picking a random starting point from the comparatively giant gray circle, we can now limit ourselves to only those areas highlighted in red above.
 This is _by far_ the most important optimization we can do.

 There's multiple ways of find the border regions, but the algorithm I used isn't particularly complex: